TysonPWilliams/TysonPWilliams/README.md

 ## 🚀 Projects
 Here are a few things I’m working on:
-- ⚙️ A peer-to-peer Bitcoin Lending Web App [SatoshiFund Organisation](https://www.github.com/SatoshiFund)
+- ⚙️ A peer-to-peer Bitcoin Lending Web App [SatoshiFund](https://www.github.com/SatoshiFund)
 - 🎮 A tool for Real Estate agents to gauge how ready customers are to sell/buy
 - 🌐 Portfolio and freelance websites for small businesses